Shadowhawk, will appear in JIMMIE ROBINSON, BOMB QUEEN VII: QUEEN’S WORLD

 During the events of Image United, Eddie was outmatched against one of Omega Spawn's demons and was being beaten close to death.
 In order to save his son, Eddie's father, James, begged with the Nommo and offered himself as a sacrifice to save his son.
 James was quickly transformed into Paul Johnstone, the Shadowhawk before Eddie.
 Paul came back into New York and dealt with an armored maniac named KillSwitch, and managed to stop a woman named Eve Hohner, who would hypnotize men to kill, in order to bring her lover back to life.
 Paul is now on his own and on the lamb as he returns back to his old ways of breaking backs and being overly violent with his victims

-As of right now, ShadowHawk has been put on hiatus, it is unknown what will become of him in the future.
+As of right now, ShadowHawk has been put on hiatus.
+He has made recent appearances in the Bomb-Queen series however.